AdityaManivel/AdityaManivel.github.io/README.md

   </div>

   <ul style="font-size: 0.9rem; line-height: 1.6; margin-top: 15px;">
-    <li>Co-developed a wearable tennis wrist device using an ESP32 dev board with GPS and IMU sensors for real-time motion tracking.</li>
+    <li>Co-developed a wearable tennis wrist device using an ESP32 dev board along with GPS and IMU sensors for real-time motion tracking and data acquisition, providing athletes with insights into swing speed (±0.2m/s) and court positioning feedback.</li>
-    <li>Provided athletes with insights into swing speed (±0.2m/s) and court positioning feedback.</li>
+    <li>Iterated from breadboard to a wrist-mounted form factor, optimizing hardware layout for ergonomics and reliable mobile power delivery for 4+ hours on a single charge.</li>
   </ul>
 </div>